carterww/fiber/docs/fiber_wait.md

 This function has proven difficult to implement effectively for a couple of reasons:
 1. Threads execute jobs and update the pool's state in a lock-free manner which makes it difficult to pin down the pool's state for any period of time.
-2. There can be N waiters and M wakers where N,M >= 0.
+2. There can be N waiters and M wakers where N, M >= 0.
 There is no guarantee that there will be a waker available to wake a waiter.
 This can lead to a deadlock if not handled carefully.